Kailey Willis

 Kailey Willis (born 18 May 2003) is a Maltese footballer who plays as a forward for Italian Serie A club Hellas Verona Women and the Malta women's national team.

 Club career

-Willis has played for Tarxien Rainbows FC and Birkirkara FC in Malta and for Hellas Verona in Italy.
+Willis has played for Tarxien Rainbows FC and Birkirkara FC in Malta and for Hellas Verona in Italy, for Chievo Verona, Merano for half a season, and the rest Venezia fc for then olaying another season for Venezia FC and now is a player of Parma Calcio Femminile and played half of the season on loan with Brescia CF.

 International career

 Willis made her senior debut for Malta on 10 June 2021.
 She scored a brace against Luxembourg on 20 February 2023, as Malta won 3–1.